visciang/dataspecs/README.md

 #    }
 ```

-DataSpec tries to figure out how to translate its input to a typespec.
+DataSpecs tries to figure out how to translate its input to a typespec.

 Scalar types (such as booleans, integers, etc.) and some composite types (such as lists, plain maps), can be simply mapped one to one after validation without any additional transformation.